publicdocs/wildfire-data-archive/.github/pull_request_template.md

 [Please include the following at the bottom of the commit message (not in this pull request):

-  "I, (Your Name), hereby release all contents of this commit as described in the INBOUND-LICENSE file in the root of this repository, and I represent and warrant that (1) I have all necessary rights to do so and (2) doing so does not infringe upon any right of any third party nor violate any applicable law or regulation."
+  "I, (Your Name), hereby release all contents of this commit as described in the INBOUND-LICENSE file (CC0 1.0 Universal) in the root of this repository, and I represent and warrant that (1) I have all necessary rights to do so and (2) doing so does not infringe upon any right of any third party nor violate any applicable law or regulation."

 NOTE: You should consult an attorney on whether or not this agreement is appropriate for you (including but not limited to whether your employer or others may have rights to your content).
 We cannot provide any legal advice to you, and if you cannot license your content as such, we can't accept any contribution from you.]